Christian Outreach & Social Concerns

 To make an appointment, please contact Wesley Financial Assistance office.
 The office is closed on Wednesdays, Saturdays, Sundays and public holidays.

-Wesley Migrant Ministry
+Wesley Migrant Ministry (WMM)

 Objectives